jskoetsier/rotonda/README.md

 The composable, programmable BGP Engine

-The current version of Rotonda allows you to open BGP and BMP sessions and collect incoming routes from many peers into a in-memory database, modeled as a Routing Information Base (RIB).
-It also supports importing routes from MRT files into this database.
-Conditions for accepting incoming routes and sending messages to log files or a MQTT stream can be created using filters with the `Roto` programming language.
+The current version of Rotonda allows you to open BGP and BMP sessions and collect incoming routes from many peers into a database, modeled as a Routing Information Base (RIB).
+It supports multiple storage backends including in-memory, on-disk, and hybrid storage configurations.
+Routes can be imported from MRT files, Kafka streams, and other data sources.
+Conditions for accepting incoming routes and sending messages to log files or MQTT streams can be created using filters with the `Roto` programming language, which can access external datasets for enhanced routing decisions.
 The RIB can be queried through an HTTP/JSON API.

-Future versions of Rotonda will support an on-disk database, using external datasets in filters, reading routes from Kafka streams, and more.
+Key features include:
+- **Multiple Storage Backends**: In-memory, on-disk, and hybrid storage with compression and caching
+- **Kafka Integration**: Native support for consuming BGP/BMP data from Kafka streams
+- **External Data Sources**: Filters can access HTTP APIs, databases, files, and Redis for enhanced routing decisions
+- **Advanced Filtering**: Roto scripts with external data integration for intelligent route processing
+- **Docker Support**: Complete containerized deployment with monitoring and scaling capabilities

 Read the [documentation](https://rotonda.docs.nlnetlabs.nl) to find out how to install and use Rotonda.